 After a full day of exercises, we left for the survivor’s trip.
 The trip consisted of social cooking and games at night.
 We crashed, exhausted but happy, after an 18 hour first day of work.
 The highlight of the trip was a fierce version of the gameshow Fangerne på Fortet – “Ford Boyard”.

 After returning home, we faced our first “regular” work day at the office.
 Each of us were to present our vision of the future of Demant in front of 10 VPs and the CFO.
 Coming up with suggestions for improving a company in front of people that have been there for decades was challenging.
 Relieved that we were still alive afterwards, we then felt like sleeping for a day straight.

 ..
 But there was no time to relax.
 The very next morning we left for two days in Poland for a tour of the production facilities.
 We spent the seven-hour car ride with one simple game: take turns asking a question; everyone in the van answers it.
 Fascinated by the lives people had lived, we arrived in Poland seven hours later.
 An excellent dinner and some team bonding was a good warm-up for the tour of the Polish facilities the next day.

 We returned home in one piece, and the fun has continued since.
 To name just a few of the things we have done since that first week: Foodclubs, weekly boardgame get-togethers, Friday happy hours, the wedding of a graduate, planning a Tour de Chambre (a themed tour of everyone’s apartments) to see where everybody lives, Lunch/Breakfast/Commuting together, all you can eat sushi, etc.

-It is fair to say a new chapter of your life begins the day you start in the William Demant Graduate Programme.
+It is fair to say a new chapter of your life begins the day you start in Demant’s Graduate Programme.
 And what a chapter.

 Please don’t hesitate to write me if you have any questions.